UD-S24-CISC374/final-project-navy/docs/egdd.md

     -   Level & Practice 2: "Miami Viceroy" Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License http://creativecommons.org/licenses/by/4.0/
     -   Level & Practice 3: "ZigZag" Kevin MacLeod (incompetech.com) Licensed under Creative Commons: By Attribution 4.0 License http://creativecommons.org/licenses/by/4.0/
 -   Sound List (SFX)
-    -   Making a match: _The row/column explodes, perhaps making sounds similar to the ones [in this video](https://www.youtube.com/watch?v=EA4h8l2zZ1g&ab_channel=CreatorAssets)_
-    -   Fulfilling a criterion: A small "ding" sound like [this one](https://www.youtube.com/watch?v=KsDg-ggEOvk&ab_channel=FreeGamingSoundEffects)
+    -   Making a match: A small "ding" sound like [this one](https://www.youtube.com/watch?v=KsDg-ggEOvk&ab_channel=FreeGamingSoundEffects)
     -   Few moves left: _Players can be warned of having few moves left with a small sound [like this one](https://www.youtube.com/watch?v=zR2m4NvohJQ&ab_channel=POGW)_
     -   Completing a level: _When successful, players hear [this small sound](https://www.youtube.com/watch?v=AFYWsbUSasw&ab_channel=SFXWARD) and the end screen of a completed level appears_
     -   Level incomplete: _When unsuccessful, players hear [this small sound](https://www.youtube.com/watch?v=7jSUfGcXkDc&ab_channel=SOUNDEffectsPublicDomain) and the end screen of an incomplete level appears_